numenta/htmresearch/classification/README.md

 [Optional] Plot the data:
 * `python plot_artificial_data.py` will plot the artificial sensory sequences.
-* `python plot_sensortag_data.py` will plot the accelerometer data recorded by the TI Sensortag

 Generate the model params for all the datasets: `python generate_model_params.py`